-Because Irish traditional music has a unique identity: its sounds, its instruments, its rhythms… all are evocative of the island of Ireland and offer a guaranteed change of scenery!
+Irish music is rather easy to recognize.
+It has the advantage of possessing a unique identity: its sounds, its instruments, its rhythms… all of them are evocative of a soul and a sensitivity of their own.

-Their assembled playing, offers melodies of great intensity.
-Each song is an invitation to humor, poetry or celebration.
-The many irish pubs that literally burst into flames in the evening after a few jigs!
+Their playing together offers melodies of great intensity.
+Each song is an invitation to humor, poetry or to party.
+This is evidenced by the many Irish pubs that literally burst into flames in the evening after a few jigs!
 Everyone laughs, sings and dances: you don’t have to be Irish to join the party.
 Irish music speaks to all hearts and souls!

-But Ireland also has its clique of more modern artists: musicians and singers who have managed to diversify into pop or rock.
+But Ireland also has its clique of more modern artists: musicians and singers who knew to diversify in the pop or the rock.
 Among them, some have become international icons.
 Legendary figures like U2, Rory Gallagher, the Cranberries, the Corrs, Enya, Kodaline… and many others!

-So, while some are far from being part of traditional Irish music, others have managed to merge musical heritage and new currents.
-The result is innovative melodies that have touched the hearts of millions of people.
+Of course, some of them are far from traditional Irish music, but others have known how to merge musical heritage and new trends.
+This gives innovative melodies, which have touched the hearts of millions of people.